dead-claudia/clean-assert/api.md

 assert.notHasKeysMatch(object, {key: value, ...})
 ```

-Assert an array does not include one or more values.
+Assert an object does not include one or more key/value pairs.